NotQuiteAwake/hierarchical/notes/report.md

 @fig:theta_dist]), as most distributions share similar features.
-On a logarithmic scale, tightening the constraint (reducing $\theta$ here) causes the distribution to uniformly shift to the left, but the same shape is maintained, until $\theta$ is so small the MAC simply can't be met.
+On a logarithmic scale, tightening the constraint (reducing $\theta$ here) causes the distribution to uniformly shift to the left, but the same shape is maintained, until $\theta$ is so small the MAC simply cannot be met.
 This is when BH transitions to the brute-force regime ([Figures @fig:bh_to_brute_1] to [@fig:bh_to_brute_3]).